 After they crossed the border, the respondent and his friend walked two days and one night in Greece.
 “We made around 40 kilometres.
 Our GPS didn’t work, so we got lost”.

-It was night time, they had already crossed a forest and they were on an agricultural land, when they were apprehended by 7 or 8 officers wearing sage green uniforms, with a Greek flag on their arm, driving a white “Renault” and a green “Mercedes sprinter”.
+It was night time, they had already crossed a forest and they were on an agricultural land, when they were apprehended by 7 or 8 officers wearing sage green uniforms, with a Greek flag on their arm, the respondent reported that they were driving a white “Renault” and a green “Mercedes sprinter”.
 The respondent couldn’t be specific about the location of the apprehension but he could see the light of a city not too far from them.

 As soon as they caught the whole group, the officers started to hit them with branches from the trees, they took their phones and asked them to take their bags off.

 “They hit us everywhere, on our heads, backs, shoulders, arms.
 They didn’t care.
 They beat us as if we did a crime.
 You can’t imagine how much hatred was there.
 They even beat the women, they hit the 50 years old man who was with us.
 The women were screaming.
 It felt like this was a retaliation.”

 The respondent said that the officers didn’t speak any other language than English and Greek.
 “But an officer kept saying “arab dog” to us in non-fluent Arabic”.